chukwuma5/First-work/README.md

    ## Best Style Used
    ``CSS
    ('border-collapse') and ('padding').
-   ``padding and border-collapse; which were both for the spacing(internal) and line around my table section(Those with double lines especially.
+   ``padding and border-collapse; which were both for the spacing(internal) and line around my table section(Those with double lines especially).

    ## Resources that helped ##